 Cork CIL Services include:

-- provision of a Personal Assistant (PA) Service to Adults and Children;
+- provision of Personal Assistant (PA) service to named Adults on behalf of the HSE Disability Services;

 - provision of information on the rights and entitlements of people with a disability;

-- supporting employment opportunities for people with a disability;
+- supporting employment opportunities for people with disabilities;

 - promoting advocacy and self-advocacy;